23 Feb 2021

 It can be extremely infuriating to stumble over something so seemingly simple as the Select List control, and having to spend time trying to make it work, instead of focusing on what really matters in the given moment – be it learning a new tech or developing your web app.

 ASP.NET Core MVC made is somewhat easier to deal with select lists.
-Previously in .NET Framework, you were awash with various ways of providing data to your Select Lists, to the point where you realised it was a decoy and the bloody thing just wanted to kill you.
+Previously in .NET Framework, you had quite a few ways of supplying data to your Select Lists, to the point where it just got ridiculous and it seemed like the bloody thing just wanted to kill you.

 Now a lot of ambiguity seems to have been removed, and Tag Helpers for MVC and Razor Pages are much easier to use.
 Let’s have a look at how you can set default option for Select List control in ASP.NET Core MVC or Razor Pages.

 Below is an example code that does several things that are very important if you want to use Select List control:

 asp-itemsspecifies the data source to be used to populate collection of